AIS shopCareers

 4. Confirm your availability to present in person in May 2026

-5. Check that your abstract aligns with the conference theme "Best Practice - Next Practice -The science and practice of detecting, identifying, selecting, transferring, and developing sport talent"
+5. Check that your abstract aligns with the conference theme "Best Practice - Next Practice -The science and practice of detecting, selecting, transferring, and developing sport talent"

 6. Select your preferred presentation mode (oral traditional, oral image-only, 3-minute, poster, or any).